EARLY /MID-CAREER REPRESENTATIVES

 HANANE BELHOUL-FAKIR

-Hanane is a final-year Ph.D. student at Curtin Medical School and Targeted drug delivery, Imaging, and Therapy laboratory at Harry Perkins Medical Research Institute.
-Hanane has extensive international experience in both industry and research.
-Her Ph.D. focus is on atherosclerosis, the leading cause of cardiovascular events, investigating the link between this silent disease and vascular injury, as well as identifying markers in human atherosclerotic plaques that could be potential therapeutic targets.
+Hanane is a post-doctoral researcher at the Targeted Drug Delivery, Imaging, and Therapy Laboratory at the Harry Perkins Medical Research Institute.
+Her research primarily focuses on atherosclerosis, the leading cause of cardiovascular events.
+She is investigating the relationship between this silent disease and arterial wall injury and identifying biomarkers for atherosclerotic plaque rupture that could serve as potential therapeutic targets.

 LAKSHINI HERAT